Invoca/developer-docs/source/api_documentation/network_integration/promo_numbers/index.rst

   * - destination_advertiser_id_from_network
     - string (optional)
     - The ID of the advertiser in which the promo number is intended to be moved to.
+If this field is used, **destination_advertiser_campaign_id_from_network** also must be included.

+      * Do not include this field if you do not intend to move the promo number.

   * - destination_advertiser_campaign_id_from_network
     - string (optional)
     - The ID of the advertiser campaign in which the promo number is intended to be moved to.
+If this field is used, **destination_advertiser_id_from_network** also must be included.

+      * Do not include this field if you do not intend to move the promo number.

   * - destination_affiliate_id_from_network
     - string (optional)
     - The ID of the affiliate in which the promo number is intended to be moved to.
 Only to be used when moving promo numbers between affiliate campaigns.
+If this field is used, both **destination_advertiser_campaign_id_from_network** and **destination_advertiser_id_from_network** also must be included.

+      * Do not include this field if you do not intend to move the promo number.

 Custom Data
 """""""""""""